datnguye/resume/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 - Connect one external tool
 - Watch your users' wow 🚀

-**Bonus time!** [This article](https://blog.langchain.com/context-engineering-for-agents/) gave me that "aha!" moment on framing Context Engineering.
+**🌟 Bonus time!** [This article](https://blog.langchain.com/context-engineering-for-agents/) gave me that "aha!" moment on framing Context Engineering.
 And if you're into the theory stuff, [this paper](https://arxiv.org/pdf/2507.13334) is gold (skip the rest, only references, after page 58).

 *Remember: The best context is the one your users never notice — it just works.*

+---

+Have you implemented any of these patterns in your LLM applications?
+Maybe you've discovered a clever RAG optimization or built an agent that surprised you with its reasoning?
+I'd love to hear about your real-world experiences — both the wins and the "interesting" failures that taught you something valuable.

+Drop a comment below and share your observations ❤️!